microsoft/FLAML/website/docs/Examples/Integrate - Spark.md

 For Spark estimators, AutoML only consumes Spark data.
 FLAML provides a convenient function `to_pandas_on_spark` in the `flaml.automl.spark.utils` module to convert your data into a pandas-on-spark (`pyspark.pandas`) dataframe/series, which Spark estimators require.

 This utility function takes data in the form of a `pandas.Dataframe` or `pyspark.sql.Dataframe` and converts it into a pandas-on-spark dataframe.
 It also takes `pandas.Series` or `pyspark.sql.Dataframe` and converts it into a [pandas-on-spark](https://spark.apache.org/docs/latest/api/python/user_guide/pandas_on_spark/index.html) series.
-If you pass in a `pyspark.pandas.Dataframe`, it will not make any changes, so don't worry about multiple calls with the same data.
+If you pass in a `pyspark.pandas.Dataframe`, it will not make any changes.

 This function also accepts optional arguments `index_col` and `default_index_type`.
 - `index_col` is the column name to use as the index, default is None.